Updated June 2024

 Where is Judge Magney State Park?

-Judge Magney State Park is the second to last MN State Park along the North Shore.
+Judge Magney State Park is the second-to-last MN State Park along the North Shore.
 There is a turn into the park from MN-61, near mile marker 124.
 This is a small park and due to the distance from Duluth, it’s not very busy.
 As a result, there is not a visitor center.
 There is a kiosk to pay for a parking pass for those that don’t have a pass already, if the rangers are not in the campground ranger station.
 There are pit toilets available in the parking lot.

 Best Things to do in Judge Magney State Park

 The most popular thing to do in Judge Magney is to hike to the park’s two waterfalls.
 This is a 2.0 mile out-and-back trail with an elevation gain of 400ft.
-This trail also includes 175 steps as the path nears the waterfalls.
+This trail includes 175 steps as the path nears the waterfalls.
 These waterfalls are named.
 The first waterfall is Upper Falls, which doesn’t make a lot of sense to me as it’s downstream from the second falls known as Devil’s Kettle.
 Devil’s Kettle is a pretty impressive split waterfall where half of the water tumbles out of sight down a deep hole.
 For more information, here is my post on Devil’s Kettle.

 I’ve also hiked the Superior Hiking Trail between Kadunce River and Judge Magney (which includes the Lake Walk mentioned above).
 It’s another nice section of the trail, but beware that this is supposedly one of the hardest sections of the SHT.
 The trail (one-way) is 9.5 miles and has an elevation gain of 1900ft.
 For anyone looking for a good trail to train on for a big hike (yes, training for hikes is a thing…), this section is worthy.
 For more information, here is my post on the Kanduce River SHT Trailhead.